 If you love soccer and love teaching, you may be looking to combine the two by becoming a soccer coach.
 One of the first things everyone looks at when considering a new job or career is how much it pays.

 A soccer coach makes between $20,800 and $124,800 a year.
-The amount they earn will be dependent on what level of soccer they are coaching and how many hours a week they coach.
-Elite-level soccer coaches can make up to $45 million a year.
+The amount they earn will depend on what soccer level they are coaching and how many hours a week they coach.
+Elite-level soccer coaches can make up to $32 million a year salary.

 You probably just want to know what most soccer coaches out there are getting paid.